Find-A-Can/Find-A-Can/Reports/report-5-27.md

 - Refactored main.js into helper methods and fully tested them

 #### Ryan Tannenberg
+- App now able to filter can types on map

 #### Joseph Ubelhart
 - Fixed visual error with dark mode